×

 When we asked people what advice they would give someone preparing to move to Ayia Napa, they said:

 "Ayia Napa is a popular tourist destination known for its beautiful beaches and vibrant nightlife.
 Before moving there, expats should be aware of several important factors.
 Firstly, the official languages are Greek and Turkish, but English is widely spoken due to the tourism industry.
 However, learning some basic Greek phrases can be beneficial for daily life and interactions with locals.
 The cost of living in Ayia Napa is relatively high compared to other parts of Cyprus, largely due to its popularity as a tourist destination.
 This includes housing, groceries, and dining out.
 The climate in Ayia Napa is Mediterranean, with hot, dry summers and mild, wet winters.
 It's important to prepare for the heat, especially during the peak summer months.
 Healthcare in Cyprus is of a good standard, with both public and private hospitals available.
 Expats should ensure they have adequate health insurance coverage.
 Ayia Napa is known for its party scene, particularly during the summer months.
 This can lead to crowded streets and noise, which may not be ideal for everyone.
 Public transportation in Ayia Napa is limited, so having a car can be beneficial.
 However, the town is small enough to navigate on foot or by bicycle.
 Cyprus has a relatively low crime rate, but like any tourist destination, petty crime such as pickpocketing can occur.
 It's important to take standard precautions to protect your belongings.
 The Cypriot culture is warm and welcoming, with a strong emphasis on family and social gatherings.
 Expats should respect local customs and traditions.
 Finally, it's important to note that Cyprus is divided into two parts: the Republic of Cyprus and the Turkish Republic of Northern Cyprus.
 Ayia Napa is located in the Republic of Cyprus, which is an EU member state.
-This can have implications for things like visa requirements and residency rights," replied a member in Ayia Napa.
+This can have implications for things like visa requirements and residency rights," said one expat in Ayia Napa.

 How do I find a place to live in Ayia Napa?